-Notice that even though we tend to reproduce most of the soft excess in the central regions as thermal emission from warm gas clumps, we remain limited by the simulation’s resolution ($\sim$ kpc).
-In addition to the contribution from unresolved clumps, we also do not account here for non-thermal processes, as turbulence and shocks, injected in the ICM \citep{VallesPerez2021,Lebeau2025}.
+Even though we tended to reproduce most of the soft excess in the central regions as thermal emission from warm gas clumps, we remain limited by the resolution of the simulation ($\sim$ kiloparsec).
+In addition to the contribution from unresolved clumps, we also did not account here for nonthermal processes, such as turbulence and shocks, that are injected into the ICM \citep{VallesPerez2021,Lebeau2025}.